ipfs-shipyard/js-versidag/README.md

     // Reads a node by its content id
     // This function may return a promise
     readNode: (cid) => <node>
-    // A tie-breaker for concurrent nodes
+    // A tie-breaker that compares concurrent nodes, where the node's shape is { version, meta }
-    // This is a comparator that must return -1, 1 or 0
+    // This is a comparator function that must return -1, 1 or 0
     tieBreaker: (node1, node2) => <number>
     // The maximum concurrent readNode calls, defaults to Infinity
     concurrency: 10,